|The Door Glossary|

 Cross Figures — A series of naturally occurring figure effects characterized by mild or dominant patterns across the grain in some faces.
 For example, a washboard effect occurs in fiddle-back cross figure; and cross wrinkles occur in the mottle figure.

-Crossbanding — A ply placed between the core and face veneer in 5-ply construction or a ply placed between the back and face of a 3-ply skin in 7-ply construction, typically of hardwood veneer or engineered wood product.
+Crossbanding — A ply placed between the core and face veneer in 5-ply construction, typically engineered wood product.

 Cup — A deviation from a straight line drawn from side to side; a curvature along the width of the door.